 For information on how to access genealogy records (i.e. historical immigration and naturalization records of deceased immigrants), click here.

-For all other questions regarding the USCIS, go to http://www.uscis.gov.
+For all other questions regarding immigration, naturalization, or USCIS, go to www.uscis.gov.
 This site provides information regarding necessary forms, online and by mail, and answers to frequently asked questions regarding naturalization application, procedure, and genealogy searches.